rapidez/docs/src/3.x/extending.md

 ]
 ```

-To overwrite a model just create one, for example: `app/Models/Product.php` and extend the Rapidez model:
+To overwrite a model, simply create one.
+For example, `app/Models/Product.php` and extend the Rapidez model:

 ```php
 <?php